-The Consumer Healthcare Products Association estimates that more than 2.9 billion retail trips are made each year for OTC medications and the average U.S. household spends about $338 per year on these non-prescriptive drugs.
-Among the most popular of these OTC medications are those that are used to treat pain These includes Ibuprofen, such as Advil® and Motrin ® and acetaminophens, such as Tylenol®
+The Consumer Healthcare Products Association estimates that more than 2.9 billion retail trips are made each year for OTC medications and the average U.S. household spends about $338 per year on these non-prescription drugs.
+Among the most popular of these OTC medications are those that are used to treat pain including Ibuprofen, such as Advil® and Motrin ®, and acetaminophens, such as Tylenol®.

 Professional Athletes: Setting an Example

 Some physicians believe that the popularity of Ibuprofen is being driven by professional and amateur athletes who use it.
 Dr. Craig Lankford of Texas Back Institute feels this presents a dangerous situation.